 Because the disease only affects the very surface of the leaves, a foliar spray treatment works really well.

-Spray the top and bottom of the leaves once a week.
+- Spray the top and bottom of leaves once a week

 It takes one minute to spray an entire zucchini plant.
 That's less time than you spend cursing at your zucchini plant because it produces so many zucchini you've started to force yourself to eat zucchini cereal every morning.

-Do these two things, the potion and the proper staking and pruning and you'll be picking all summer.
+Do these things — the potion, the staking and the pruning — and you'll be picking all summer.

 Now of course, if your plant is getting powdery mildew but you're already so sick of zucchini that the thought of them is making you gaggy, you should go with your original inclination of shouting and swearing at the plant.